sed4kq/ds5100-monte-carlo/README.md

 ## Die
 __init__(faces)
-  - Initializes a Die with faces weight(face_value, new_weight)
+  - Initializes a Die with faces

+weight(face_value, new_weight)
-  - Sets the weight for a face value roll(num_rolls=1)
+  - Sets the weight for a face value

+roll(num_rolls=1)
-  - Rolls the die a given number of times current_state()
+  - Rolls the die a given number of times

+current_state()
   - Returns the current state of the die

 ## Game
 __init__(dice)
-  - Initializes a Game with Die objects. play(num_rolls)
+  - Initializes a Game with Die objects.

+play(num_rolls)
-  - Rolls all dice a given number of times show(form='wide')
+  - Rolls all dice a given number of times

+show(form='wide')
   - Displays the results as either a 'wide' or 'narrow' format.

 ## Analyzer
 __init__(game)
-  - Initializes an Analyzer with a Game object. jackpot()
+  - Initializes an Analyzer with a Game object

+jackpot()
-  - Outputs the number of rolls where all dice show the same face roll_face_counts()
+  - Outputs the number of rolls where all dice show the same face

+roll_face_counts()
-  - Outputs a DataFrame containing the number of times each face value was rolled combo_count()
+  - Outputs a DataFrame containing the number of times each face value was rolled

+combo_count()
-  - Outputs a DataFrame containing the number of distinct face combinations permutation_count()
+  - Outputs a DataFrame containing the number of distinct face combinations

+permutation_count()
   - Outputs a DataFrame containing the number of distinct face permutations